On the Inherent Anonymity of Gossiping: Summary future directions

 For a vector $\vec x \in \mathbb R^m$, we denote by $x_i$ its $i$th coordinate, i.e., $\vec x = (x_1, x_2, \ldots, x_m)^\top$.
 Similarly, for a matrix $\vec M \in \mathbb R^{m \times m'}$, we denote by $M_{ij}$ its entry for the $i$th row and $j$th column.
 Furthermore, for any symmetric matrix $\vec M \in \mathbb R^{m \times m}$, we denote by $\lambda_1(\vec M) \ge \lambda_2(\vec M) \ge \ldots \ge \lambda_m(\vec M)$ its eigenvalues.
 We use $\vec 1_m \in \mathbb R^m$ to denote an all-one vector, $\vec I_m \in \mathbb R^{m\times m}$ to denote the identity matrix, $\vec J_{m}\in \mathbb R^{m\times m}$ to denote an all-one square matrix, and $\vec O_{m \times m'} \in \mathbb R^{m\times m'}$ to denote an all-zero matrix.
 Finally, for any $\vec x \in \mathbb R^m$, we denote by $\norm{\vec x}_p \triangleq \left( \sum_{i=1}^{m} |x_i|^p \right)^{1/p}$ the $\ell_p$ norm of $\vec x$ for $p \in [1, \infty)$ and by $\norm{\vec x}_\infty \triangleq \max_{i \in m} |x_i|$ the $\ell_\infty$ norm of $\vec x$.

 Throughout the paper, we use the \emph{maximum divergence} to measure similarities between probability distributions.
 We consider below a common measurable space $(\Omega, \Sigma)$ on which the probability measures are defined.
 Let $\mu$, $\nu$ be two probability measures over $\Sigma$.
+The \emph{max divergence} between $\mu$ and $\nu$ is defined as\footnote{Note that we allow $\nu(\sigma) = 0$ in the definition.
+If $\nu(\sigma) = 0$ but $\mu(\sigma) > 0$ for some $\sigma \in \Sigma$, the max divergence is set to $\infty$ by convention.}